 In the event of a network failure, Keenetic's primary ISP set will automatically switch to a backup link, and back again once primary connection comes alive.
 The Multi-WAN function is supported by all of the Keenetic models with no exception.

 NOTE: Important!
 Before you connect, please refer to the following checklist.
 Setting up your router might require that the connection details are available (usually, that kind of info would be possible to obtain from an internet service provider's technical support service or is already included in the contract appendices):

 - Whether the login (user name) and password are used to access the Internet;

 - If a login and password are required, access protocol must be specified, it commonly is either of those — PPTP, L2TP or PPPoE;

 - When connecting by PPTP or L2TP protocols, the IP address or domain name of the VPN server is also required;

 - In many cases, it is useful to know, whether the IP address from ISP is a permanent assignment or a dynamic one, and what's more important, whether it is a direct public address or a masqueraded IP;

 - If you are assigned a permanent (static) IP address, it is needed to know this address, as well as other IP parameters (subnet mask, default gateway, and ISP's DNS server address) to complete configuration manually;

 - Sometimes, ISPs register the MAC address of your side of the line (it is often called the CPE MAC lockdown).
 If that is the case, it is useful to know which MAC address is registered with your ISP and whether it can be changed.
-If your ISP contract strictly specifies the MAC address of another device, such as your computer, we recommend that you inform the technical support service of the MAC address of the Internet center printed on its label before connecting.
+If your ISP contract strictly specifies the MAC address of another device, such as your computer, we recommend that you inform the technical support service of the MAC address of the router printed on its label before connecting.
 Need might be, Keenetic routers allow Changing the WAN MAC address of the device during connection setup process.